chidindu-ogbonna/cloud-functions-boilerplate/README.md

 ### Improved cold start performance

 Cold start (Cold boot) time has been one of the [biggest issues](https://www.youtube.com/watch?v=IOXrwFqR6kY) many developers and companies come across when using cloud functions.
-This boilerplate uses the best practices to reduce the cold start time thus improving performance
+This boilerplate uses the best practices to reduce the cold start time thus improving performance.

-Making use of TypeScripts [dynamic 'async' import](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-4.html#dynamic-import-expressions), this ensures unused code and imports and not loaded unncessarily during start time but only when the specific function is invoked.
+By taking advantage of TypeScripts [dynamic 'async' import](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-4.html#dynamic-import-expressions), this ensures unused code and imports and not loaded unncessarily during start time but only when the specific function is invoked.

 ### Improved readability & developer experience

 Using only one file, `index.js`, for everything doesn't work for a serious app.
 It becomes hard to scan through, hard to easily follow up with the code.
 This boilerplate recognizes that and aims to solve that.

 There have been a lot of ways suggested to split cloud functions properly, Firebase also has [suggestions](https://firebase.google.com/docs/functions/organize-functions), but it doesn't take into account the effect on the **cold start time**.

 ### TypeScript

 While everything done here can be achieved using plain JavaScript, it would require more code, more time, and a lot of experience using JavaScript, which in my opinion is counter-intuitive.
 You should not have to spend time fighting with the tool and trying to optimize it to achieve a task.

 TypeScript removes that overhead, providing a more convenient means of writing JavaScript.
+It's also [advised](https://www.youtube.com/watch?v=tResEeK6P5I&t=1514s) to write cloud functions using TypeScript.

 ### Express.js